vesselapi/integrations/src/platforms/typeform/README.md

 ## Description

-Typeform is a technology company that specializes in online form building and online surveys.
-Its main software creates dynamic forms based on user interaction, making it easier for businesses to collect data and engage with their customers.
+Typeform is a technology company that specializes in online form building and surveys.
+It provides an interactive platform that allows businesses and organizations to create customizable and engaging forms for data collection and customer engagement.

 ## Resources